CAIRO: Zamalek goalkeeper Mohamed Abdul-Monsef revealed on Sunday that the club has rejected Catania s $450,000 bid to buy him for next season.

 I sat down with chairman Mamdouh Abbas and he told me that Zamalek did not accept Catania s offer, Abdul-Monsef told FilGoal.com.

-The Zamalek stand-in guardian, whose contract runs out at the end of next season, is ready to commit his future to the Cairo giants if the club gives him a pay raise.
+The Zamalek stand-in guardian, whose contract runs out at the end of next season, is ready to commit his future to the Cairo giants in case the club hand him a pay rise.

-Abdul-Monsef was heavily criticized by Zamalek fans, who accused him of being responsible for the team s Arab Champions League exit at the hands of Jordan s Al Faisali.
+Abdul-Monsef has been subjected to heavy criticism from Zamalek fans, who accused him of being responsible for the team s Arab Champions League exit at the hands of Jordan s Al Faisali.

-However, his performance at the end of this season earned him the media’s thumbs up as he replaced regular goalkeeper Abdul-Wahed Al-Sayed.
+However, his performance at the end of this season has earned him the media’s thumps up as he replaced regular goalkeeper Abdul-Wahed Al-Sayed.